AndySmile/HtmlOutputter-Extension/README.md

 ![Example Output](http://andysmiles4games.com/GitHub/Images/Output-Example.jpg)

 ## Description
 This is an extension for the CppUnit library.
-It allows you to write your test results into a nice HTML file.
+It adds a new output option for CppUnit tests in HTML format.
-As addition it also includes a test case profile to be able to measure performing time for each test case.
-To add this extension pretty simple and quick it was build as a library.
+In addition, it also includes a test case profiler to be able to measure performance time for each test case.
+Because its developed as a library, you can add it pretty quick to your existing test cases.
 Just compile it and add it to your project.
 After small extensions in your existing code it is already ready to go.

 It's based on the CppUnit v1.12.1, so you have to install it first before you're able to use this extension